IUREDCap/redcap-etl/docs/InstallationGuide.md

 There are 3 ways to run REDCap ETL:

 1. __Manual.__ Execute the **bin/redcap_etl.php** command manually on the server
-2. __DET.__ Generate a DET (Data Entry Trigger) by svaing the "Run" form of the configuration project, with the option to run ETL set
+2. __DET.__ Generate a DET (Data Entry Trigger) by saving the "Run" form of the configuration project, with the option to run ETL set
 3. __Scheduled.__ Set up a cron job to run the ETL process at specific recurring times

-### Running ETL Manualy
+### Running ETL Manually

-To run the ETL process manaully, you need to run the redcap_etl.php script and specify the configuration file to use, for example:
+To run the ETL process manually, you need to run the redcap_etl.php script and specify the configuration file to use, for example:

         /opt/redcap-etl/bin/redcap_etl.php -c /opt/redcap-etl/config/visits.ini